Giuma-Ramadan/Europe-Sales-Project/README.md

 My plan :
-Become familiar with the dataset, clean it if needed sort the formatting, remove duplicates etc import into MySQL and answer the following questions that interested me while familiarising myself with the dataspreadsheet.
+Become familiar with the dataset, clean it if needed sort the formatting, remove duplicates etc import into MySQL and answer the following questions that interested me while familiarising myself with the data spreadsheet.

 In SQL started by doing: